Veterans and Mesothelioma

 Exposure to asbestos on the job is usually due to employer negligence, and you could be entitled to compensation if your exposure happened during your military service.

-Filing a claim for your case will not affect any VA benefits you may also be entitled to.
+Filing a claim for your case will not affect any veteran benefits you may be entitled to.
 Talk to an experienced asbestos attorney about the details surrounding the timeline of your diagnosis.